Exodus (2020 film): Production

-Ebrahim Hatamikia after making of The Report of a Party (2011), had had an idea to product a film about people's protest against the rulers but didn't reach to an appropriate story until January 2019.
-At the late 2018, he heard about a real protestical event which occurred on a small town.
-Hatamikia liked the story, so began screenwriting of Exodus at early 2019.
-Shoting of Exodus begun from a village of Gachsaran County and ended at Qom.
+Ebrahim Hatamikia after making of The Report of a Party (2011), had had an idea to make a film about people's protest against the rulers but did not decide on an appropriate story until January 2019.
+In late 2018, he heard about a real protest which occurred in a small town.
+Hatamikia liked the story, so began screenwriting for Exodus in early 2019.
+Shooting began in a village of Gachsaran County and ended at Qom.

 Music

 Music of Exodus composed by Karen Homayounfar.
 Homayounfar formerly had collaborated with Hatamikia in The Green Ring (2007–2008), The Report of a Party (2011), Bodyguard (2016) and Damascus Time (2018).

 Release

 Exodus was scheduled to be screened from March 2020 onwards, but this was changed due to the outbreak of the COVID-19 pandemic, and the film was instead released online.
 It is the first feature film in Iran which has had its public premiere on a video on demand distribution system.
 Furthermore, it has been named as the first film in the Islamic Republic of Iran to be screened at a drive-in theater.